 - Chewy Salted Caramels

 Did you make this Cannoli Dip?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 Cannoli DipPrint Recipe Rate this Recipe Pin Recipe

-- 15-oz container full fat ricotta cheese (additive free), or 2 cups, see notes
+- 1 15-oz container ricotta cheese, or 2 cups, see notes

 - 8 oz mascarpone cheese, room temperature